PacomeCailleteau/Medicalink/README.md

 ## Usage

-In order to load assets from the model, use the following commands:
+In order to load assets from the model, use the following commands :

 On linux: